Winterton Federation Curriculum Statement

 English curriculum includes: speaking and listening; writing, encompassing grammar, punctuation and spelling with opportunities for writing across the curriculum.
 Children develop a love of reading through discrete phonic teaching (Read, Write, Inc programme) guided reading sessions and class story time; Comprehension skills are taught discretely on a weekly basis.

-Maths curriculum is based on the White Rose Maths which facilitates the national curriculum which has a proven track record of success for all; daily mental maths opportunities; problem solving and reasoning is key and is embedded within curriculum.
+Maths curriculum is based on the White Rose Maths which facilitates the national curriculum and has a proven track record of success for all; daily mental maths opportunities; problem solving and reasoning is key and is embedded within curriculum.
 Teachers plan opportunities to use a range of strategies to develop pupil’s understanding of the subject with cross curricula links and real life opportunities.

 Educational visits and visitors provide further opportunities for enriching the curriculum.